-The CorCenCC crowdsourcing app – currently for iOS, with an Android version planned for the near future – allows Welsh speakers to record their conversations across a range of contexts.
+The CorCenCC crowdsourcing app allows Welsh speakers to record their conversations across a range of contexts.
 This is one of the first apps that uses crowdsourcing methods for building a balanced corpus of natural language data, and will be used to complement more traditional methods of data collection.

 The app makes contributing to the corpus a much more personal experience, giving users ownership and control of their own recordings.
 This, we hope, will allow us to include data that is as natural and as representative of everyday Welsh as possible.

 The app is free to use and a first version is available to download here.
 Please feel free to contact us for more information on the app by emailing: email@example.com, or if you wish to contribute data via other means, please email CorCenCC@cardiff.ac.uk.

 For details on how to use the app, please click on the appropriate sections of our user guide below.
 A PDF version of this user guide is available here (the English starts on page 4).

 - Editing your profile

 - Uploading your recording for inclusion in CorCenCC

 Logging In and Registering